raybuhr/resume/machine_learning_engineer.md

 ## Skills and Competencies

-- Passionate about creating reproducible research through code and infrastructure, and developing advanced analytical solutions using modern cloud technologies with experience with AWS and GCP.
+- Passionate about creating reproducible research through code and infrastructure, and developing automated decision systems using modern cloud technologies; experience with AWS and GCP.
 - Enthusiastic about machine learning software lifecycle and iterative improvement of data products in production environments using frameworks like Microsoft Team Data Science Process, LeanML, CRISP-DM, and MLOps.
-- Extensive experience using traditional SQL (RDBMS), NoSQL, and modern cloud data warehouse technologies like Redshift, BigQuery, Spark, Hive, Drill, and Presto.
+- Extensive experience using traditional SQL (RDBMS), NoSQL, and modern cloud data warehouse technologies like Snowflake, Redshift, BigQuery, Spark, Hive, Drill, and Presto.
 - Proficient programmer in Python and R, with some professional experience in JavaScript, Scala, Ruby, and Go.
 - Trained and interested in coaching and mentoring junior teammates with previous experience in professional settings and through the Chicago Python user group.